ErgodicEntropy/ErgodicEntropy/README.md

 Hi there! 👋
-I'm @ErgodicEntropy, an inquisitive mind navigating the vast landscape of technology and knowledge.
-Welcome to my space of perpetual learning and exploration! 🚀
+I'm @ErgodicEntropy, an enthusiastic autodidact with an insatiable passion for continuous learning. 🚀

 🌱 Currently Learning